-When you copy or learn from someone else’s code or design, cite it in your documentation and link to it if possible.
+When you copy or learn from someone else’s code or design, cite it in your documentation and link to it.
 Maintaining a link to the previous work from which you learn is essential to getting better at your craft.

 Build a housing for your projects.
 Even if it’s a cardboard box with your sensors mounted on the outside and your circuit inside, this allows us to see the interface you intended, and to consider how well we can interact with it.
 Getting in this habit from day one of a project will help you to think about both the users’ needs and the best controls and components for the job.

 Provide feedback on both the local interaction and the network connection on the device itself.
 Physical devices that rely on an external app or web interface are less effective than those that can be read from their physical appearance and behavior.
 Even the simplest feedback, such as an LED to tell when a device is successfully connected, can change the effectiveness of a networked device significantly.

 Document your class assignments and your progress on your own blog.
 Besides being a useful record for your portfolio, regular blog posts provide a record your process that you can look back on later to understand how you solved problems you encountered in this class.
 They also help me to follow your progress through the class.

 Blog posts about your production assignments should include:

 - Photos and video of the project in action

 - Links to Source code